ShuHuang/batterydataextractor/README.md

 ### BERT-based NLP toolkit
 Usage of new NLP toolkit can be found at [Documentation](https://batterydataextractor.readthedocs.io/en/latest/getting_started/natural_language_processing.html).
 BERT-based functionalities include part-of-speech (POS) tagging, abbreviation detection, and chemical named entity recognition.

+## Acknowledgements
+This project was financially supported by the [Science and Technology Facilities Council (STFC)](https://www.ukri.org/councils/stfc/), the [Royal Academy of Engineering](https://raeng.org.uk/) (RCSRF1819\7\10) and [Christ's College, Cambridge](https://www.christs.cam.ac.uk/).
+The Argonne Leadership Computing Facility, which is a [DOE Office of Science Facility](https://science.osti.gov/), is also acknowledged for use of its research resources, under contract No. DEAC02-06CH11357.

 ## Citation

-BatteryDataExtractor: battery-aware text-mining software embedded with BERT models
+S. Huang, J. M. Cole, "BatteryDataExtractor: battery-aware text-mining software embedded with BERT models", Chemical Science (in press, 2022).